 In the midst of AP season for high school students, we find ourselves incredibly anxious, brain-dead, and emotionally distressed.
-Sitting through four hour exams, we read passage after passage and circle bubble after bubble.
-This score, this number of 1-5 that we receive, is all that matters: it determines a part of what is after high school– college.
-The pressure is beyond tremendous– it’s excessive.
-College is indeed, so important, that our childhood and well-being are compromised because of it.
-The pressure is so excessive to the point where students are deprived of their joy not only of learning, but the joy of life itself.
+Sitting through four-hour exams, we read passage after passage and circle bubble after bubble.
+This score, a 1-5 number we receive, is all that counts: It becomes a determining factor in your life after high-school: college.
+The pressure is beyond excessive—it’s colossal.
+College indeed becomes so important that our childhood and well-being are compromised.
+The pressure is so high that students become deprived not only of the joy of learning, but of the joy of life itself.

 As a high-performing junior in high school, I experience this constant stress day in and day out.
 Sadly, I speak for many of my classmates, also high achievers.
 Many of us start our weekdays before dawn.
 What feels like an endless day in class, lecture after lecture, with short breaks in between, is followed by piles upon piles of homework, more studying, and test prep.
 We’ll often go to bed well past midnight, mentally exhausted and physically worn out.
 As if this wasn’t enough, we often find ourselves having to manage time to fit in athletics and extracurriculars.
 These after school activities, supposedly our outlets for pleasure and leisure time, have become almost essential components in our college applications, adding more ingredients to a stuffed pressure cooker.
 It all boils down to checking the most amount of boxes for our college applications.